mpolden/jarvis2/docs/WIDGETS.md

 stats
 -----
-Displays beverage consumption stats from the IRC channel #tihlde on freenode.
+Displays beverage consumption stats from the IRC channel #tihlde on Libera.
 The `max` dict sets the wanted limit for each beverage. `nick` is the nick you want to retrieve stats for.